Video Game: Battle Gear

 This work provides examples of:

-- Creator Provincialism: All the cars up to the third game were strictly Japanese.
+- Creator Provincialism: All the cars up to the third game (including the Side by Side games) were strictly Japanese.
 The fourth game broke this with foreign cars, although they were all hot hatches.

 - Design It Yourself Equipment: In 3, the cars can have visual customization, but in 4, the customization extends to performance modifications.
 Though this is restricted to players who have NESYS keys and in 3, players who bought the home port.

 - Diegetic Interface: Hell, even the interiors are somewhat detailed, if not today's standards.
 But in early days of racing games, it was outstanding.